tobias-reese/timeular-api/docs/TimeTrackingCurrentTrackingApi.md

 Edit Tracking

-With this endpoint you can set/edit/remove Note of current Tracking.
-To remove Note set it to null/empty/blank value.
-You can provide one or more Tags and Mentions in a Note, each of them prefixed with `#` or `@`.
-If related Activity is bound to some Integration, let's say JIRA Project, JIRA task IDs are valid Tags too.
+With this endpoint, you can set/edit/remove Note of current Tracking.
+To remove a Note, just set the complete object to null and all values  within the object will be deleted too.

 ### Example
 ```python